 Enjoying Ramps and Ramsons

 Ramps taste great in any recipe that highlights leeks or onions.
 One note about eating ramps: Like other onions, they contain sulfides, which can cause stomach trouble if consumed in large quantities.
 So, specialists recommend ramps be eaten in low to moderate quantities.
-According to Cooking for Geeks: Real Science, Great Hacks, and Good Food by Jeff Potter, cutting and soaking onions, such as ramps, can reduce the amount of water-soluble sulfides in the vegetables.
+According to Cooking for Geeks: Real Science, Great Hacks, and Good Food by Jeff Potter, cutting and soaking onions, such as ramps, can reduce the number of water-soluble sulfides in the vegetables.

-Ramps are prolific across the Appalachias, so the region is home to many ramps festivals.
+Ramps are prolific across the Appalachians, so the region is home to many ramps festivals.
 One of the most popular is the North Carolina Ramp Festival, first started in the early 1930s and celebrated each May in Waynesville, NC.
 The event includes lots of ramp delicacies along with live music and dancing.

 Ramps are popular, yet underplanted, so be the first in your garden circle to grow them.
-You can surprise your friends with a fresh cream or ramp soup, or show off the pretty plants in your woodland or herb garden.
+You can surprise your friends with fresh cream or ramp soup, or show off the pretty plants in your woodland or herb garden.

 This site may contain content (including images and articles) as well as advice, opinions and statements presented by third parties.
 Sun Gro does not review these materials for accuracy or reliability and does not endorse the advice, opinions, or statements that may be contained in them.
 Sun Gro also does not review the materials to determine if they infringe the copyright or other rights of others.
 These materials are available only for informational purposes and are presented “as is” without warranty of any kind, express or implied, including without limitation warranties of merchantability, fitness for a particular purpose, and non-infringement.
 Reliance upon any such opinion, advice, statement or other information is at your own risk.
 In no event shall Sun Gro Horticulture Distribution, Inc. or any of its affiliates be liable to you for any inaccuracy, error, omission, fact, infringement and the like, resulting from your use of these materials, regardless of cause, or for any damages resulting there from.